-Assume that the feedrate (F) and pressure (p) are given, and that there are purity constraints on both products.
-Should the two degrees of freedom be used to control both compositions ("two-point control")?
+Assume that there are purity constraints on both products, and that the feedrate (F) and pressure (p) are given.
+There are then two steady-state degrees of freedom.
+Should these be used to control both compositions ("two-point control") at their purity constraints?

 To answer this in a systematic way, we need to consider the solution to the optimization problem.
-In general, we find by minimizing the cost J in (2) that the purity constraint for the most valuable product is always active.
+In general, we find by minimizing the cost J that the purity constraint for the most valuable product is always active.
 The reason is that we should produce as much as possible as the valuable product, or in other words, we should avoid product "give-away".
 For example, consider separation of methanol and water and assume that the valuable methanol product should contain maximum 2% water.
 This constraint is clearly always active, because in order to maximize the production rate we want to put as much water as possible into the methanol product.

-However, the purity for the less valuable product constraint is not necessarily active.
-There are two cases (the term "energy" used below includes energy usage both for heating and cooling):
+For the less valuable product there are two cases (the term "energy" used below includes energy usage both for heating and cooling):

-Case 1: If energy is "expensive" ( $p_V$ in (2) sufficiently large) then the purity constraints for the less valuable product is active because it costs energy to overpurify.
+Case 1: If energy is "expensive" (p_V sufficiently large) then the purity constraints for the less valuable product is active because it costs energy to overpurify.

-Case 2: If energy is sufficiently "cheap" ( $p_v$ sufficiently small), then in order to reduce the loss of the valuable product, it will be optimal to overpurify the less valuable product (that is, its purity constraint is not active).
+Case 2: If energy is sufficiently "cheap" (p_V sufficiently small), then in order to reduce the loss of the valuable product, it will be optimal to overpurify the less valuable product (that is, its purity constraint is not active).
 There are here again two cases.

-- Case 2a (energy moderately cheap): Unconstrained optimum where V is increased until the point where there is an optimal balance (trade-off) between the cost of increased energy usage (V), and the benefit of increased yield of the valuable product - Case 2b (energy very cheap): Constrained optimum where it is optimal to increase the energy (V) until a capacity constraint is reached (e.g. V is at its maximum or the column approaches flooding).
+Case 2a (energy moderately cheap): Unconstrained optimum where V is increased until the point where there is an optimal balance (trade-off) between the cost of increased energy usage (V), and the benefit of increased yield of the valuable product

+Case 2b (energy very cheap): Constrained optimum where it is optimal to increase the energy (V) until a capacity constraint is reached (e.g. V is at its maximum or the column approaches flooding).